Vitols999/QMS-WIKI/AdvMapDetails.md

 This feature allows you to switch from one map to another one depending on the zoom level.
 Simply activate the maps to be used and define for the maps consecutive visibility ranges as shown in the following images.

-![Map visibility range][MapScale1] ![Map visibility range][MapScale2]

-![Map visibility range][MapScale3] ![Map visibility range][MapScale4]
+If visibility ranges of activated maps overlap, then the lowest activated map in the maps list is drawn.

-In this example 4 different maps of different types with different levels of detail are activated.
+In the following example 4 different maps of different types with different levels of detail are activated.
 Each map has its own visibility range.
 The ranges are disjoint.
 The waypoint on the map (red diamond near the lower right corner) is shown on 4 different maps depending on the zoom level (check the slider handle positions).
 The details in the map decrease when decreasing the scale of the map (when zooming out).

+![Map visibility range][MapScale1] ![Map visibility range][MapScale2]

+![Map visibility range][MapScale3] ![Map visibility range][MapScale4]